What Should You Do After a Car Accident?

-Collect as much information as you can from victims and bystanders, such as the other driver’s license, vehicle registration, and contact information.
+Collect as much information as possible from victims and bystanders, such as the other driver’s license, vehicle registration, and contact information.
 Take down witnesses’ phone numbers, as well.

 Find out from a responding law enforcement officer when a report will be available and how to access it.
-Make sure that you get the responding officer’s name and badge ID number, as signatures are not always legible.
+Ensure you get the responding officer’s name and badge ID number, as signatures are not always legible.

 If you leave the scene of an accident without rendering assistance, you could be criminally charged and lose your driver’s license.
-In the event that you were unable to call 911 at the scene, be sure to report the accident to your nearest police station as soon as possible.
+If you cannot call 911 at the scene, report the accident to your nearest police station as soon as possible.

 Symptoms of concussions, soft tissue injuries, and even internal injuries can arise after the accident.
-Shock can also prevent a victim from knowing the actual state of his/her medical condition right after the collision.
-So, if you go to the hospital or your primary care physician, you can start treatment right away, which will help prevent your injuries from worsening.
+Unfortunately, shock can also prevent a victim from knowing the actual state of their medical condition right after the collision.
+So, if you go to the hospital or your primary care physician, you can start treatment immediately, which will help prevent your injuries from worsening.

-Getting proper medical care will help your cause in the event you want to claim against the other driver’s insurance for compensation.
-If you do not seek medical attention, the insurance company will argue that you were never injured.
+Getting proper medical care will help your cause if you want to file a claim against the other driver’s insurance for compensation.
+The insurance company will argue that you were never injured if you do not seek medical attention.
 An insurance company might also say that you aggravated your injuries by not taking care of yourself.

 Follow any medical advice that you receive after the accident.
 Keep any follow-up appointments recommended by healthcare providers, even if you believe it is unnecessary.